schwartzlab-methods/NEST/vignette/user_guide.md

     --data_from = Path to grab the input graph from (to be passed to GAT).
 Type is String.
 Default='input_graph/' --output_path = Path to save the visualization results, e.g., histograms, graph etc.  Type is String.
 Default='output/' --top_percent = Top N percentage communications to pick.
 Type is Float.
 Default=20.
-    --cutoff_MAD = Filter out communications having deviation higher than MAD.
+    --cutoff_MAD = Set it 1 to keep the communication having deviation lower than MAD.
 Type is Int.
-Default=-1 --cutoff_z_score = Filter out communications having z_score less than user-specified value.
+Default=-1 --cutoff_z_score = Set it 1 to keep the communication having z_score higher than 1.97.
 Type is Int.
-Default=1.97
+Default=-1

 By default top 20% (--top_percent=20) CCC are kept, and the rest are discarded as most of the true connections are detected within top 20% based on synthetic data.
 Increasing this value will result in a lot of false positives.
-If you want to filter based on median absolute deviation or z scores (1.97), please use --cutoff_MAD or --cutoff_z_score, respectively.
+If you want to filter based on median absolute deviation (MAD) or z scores (1.97), please use --cutoff_MAD=1 or --cutoff_z_score=1, respectively.

 ## Output Visualize
 ### Arguments